 Next to me was a long time citizen of Cary, NC, Gus.
-Just about everyone who walked into the store greeted him by name and I wondered how long he had been sitting there.
+Just about everyone who walked into the store greeted him by name.

 Although Apex, NC is made up of only one street, I found some great potential there.
-There were many people walking up and down the length of the road, popping in and out of the many boutiques, galleries and curio shops that lined the street.
+There were many people walking popping in and out of the many boutiques, galleries and curio shops that lined the street.

 Several of the downtown buildings had recently changed hands and were undergoing renovations to turn them into higher end restaurants.

-With the wealth of commercial businesses and a prevalent, protected historic downtown section I immediately felt that Apex, North Carolina was a best place to live in North Carolina.
+With the wealth of commercial businesses and a prevalent, protected historic downtown section I immediately felt I might like living in NC Best Places in eastern Piedmont region.
+Apex is one of the best places to live in North Carolina.